LattePandaTeam/Docs/content/3rd_delta_edition/bios.md

 The default setting is Power Off.

+Please disabled the Deep Sleep EUP Support to ensure the Auto Power-on can work fine.

 !!!
 Warning
     When the RTC battery runs down, Auto Power-on function will not work, so please ensure that the RTC battery is fully charged.